-causal effect of large regional floods on the price effects of levee construction.
-We separately estimate the following specifications using only repeat transactions that occur after levee construction in order to identify the causal effect of learning about levee's effects on flood risks through large regional flood events:
+We test this mechanism using county-level data on the occurrence of major flood-related storm events.
+We collect information on approved Presidential Disaster Declarations (PDD) at a county-level and use these data to construct county-year counts of the number of flood-related disaster declarations.
+We then estimate the following specification using only repeat transactions that occur after levee construction in order to identify the causal effect of learning about levee's effects on flood risks through large regional flood events: